-As a member of Blue Shield Promise AdvantageOptimum Plan, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of Blue Shield Promise TotalDual Plan, an important protection for you is that after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.